Skip to content

 In order for the certificate to be imported when the browser is started, the .pem file must be copied to the user profile.
 You can also do this via the GPO.
 The certificate SecurityAppliance_SSL_CA.pem must be copied to the following two directories:

-To check if everything worked, you can open the certificate management via the settings in Firefox.
-Under the tab Zertifizierungsstellen you should now find the Sophos certificate.
+To check whether everything worked, open certificate management in the Firefox settings.
+You should now find the Sophos certificate under the Authorities tab.

 Info: If you want to import the certificate on a macOS or Linux system, you can find the system paths on the following page: Mozilla Wiki - Add Root Certificate to Firefox